GSS-Cogs/csvw-example/README.md

 We'll cover this in the next section.

-### Example 3: Conversion to Linked Data
+### Example 3: Transformation

-We'll cover this as two distinct processes.
+We'll cover this as two distinct steps.
+First we'll explain the concepts and what's happening (the complicated bit) then we'll explain how to do it (the easy bit).

 #### 3.1 Concepts